maxflintoff/ibmcloud-ocp3.11-cp4d/README.md

 - cloudpak4data-ee-v2.5.0.0.tgz
 - repo.yaml

 These can be acquired by running the CP4D bin file.
+The repo.yaml should be completed with your details so that installation of the cloud pak is successful.

 ## Variables